Event Policies for Syslogs and Traps

 From the Event Policies page, you can define a new event.
 You can define custom events to meet your business requirements.
 You can also define events to be triggered by any custom Dynamic Application alerts you have created.

-To create an event definition:
+To create an event definition for syslogs and traps:

 • Syslog Facility.
 Select the facility information used by syslog to match an event message.